stibu81/simpleTaxonomy/README.md

 url <- paste0("https://raw.githubusercontent.com/",
               "stibu81/taxonomyData/refs/heads/main/taxonomy.csv")
 taxonomy <- read_taxonomy(url)
-#> !
-There are invalid ranks:  "Kohorte".
-The corresponding nodes will not be coloured.
 ```

 A visualisation of the current state of the taxonomic hierarchy is also